openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 1. shall require redirect URIs to be pre-registered;
 1. shall require the `redirect_uri` in the authorization request;
 1. shall require the value of `redirect_uri` to exactly match one of the pre-registered redirect URIs;
-1. shall require user authentication to an appropriate Level of Assurance for the operations the client will be authorized to perform on behalf of the user;
+1. shall require user authentication to an appropriate level of assurance for the operations the client will be authorized to perform on behalf of the user;
 1. shall require explicit approval by the user to authorize the requested scope if it has not been previously authorized;
 1. shall reject an authorization code (Section 1.3.1 of [RFC6749]) if it has been previously used;
 1. shall return token responses that conform to Section 4.1.4 of [RFC6749];